educrot/SPOCK/README.rst

 .. image:: https://img.shields.io/badge/docs-dev-blue.svg
     :target: https://educrot.github.io/SPOCK/index.html

-**SPOCK** (Speculoos Observatory SChedule maKer) is a Python library for dealing with the planification of SPECULOOS targets observations
+**SPOCK** (Speculoos Observatory SChedule maKer) is a python package developed to handle the planification of observation of the SPECULOOS telescopes.
+The project SPECULOOS -Search for habitable Planets EClipsing ULtra-cOOl Stars – searches for potentially habitable exoplanets around the smallest and coolest stars of the solar neighborhood `Link to site <https://www.speculoos.uliege.be/cms/c_4259452/fr/speculoos>`_.
 Schedule targets on several criteria:

 *  Visibility of the target